The Soldier's Details

 In 1929 Lillian died suddenly at Wickepin hospital aged 43 years.
 John (Jack) Dare would have been about 16 years old.
 This would have been a difficult time for Jack and his family.
 Jack was an age where he felt he was an adult, but was really a young and impressionable lad.
 His father remarried in 1934 to Honor Waugh when ‘Jack’ would have been 21 years old.

 The 1937 and 1943 Electoral Roll has Jack was living at Harrismith/Wickepin and working as a labourer.
-His father Francis Robert was also farming here.
+His father Francis Robert was farming.
+Jack’s father Francis Robert died in an accident 23 June 1943, he was 80 years old – Jack was a POW working on the railway in Burma.

 Jack was selected with ‘A’ Force Burma Green Force No. 3 Battalion to work on the Burma end of Burma-Thai Railway.
 He joined a large contingency to sail from Singapore to Burma.